toptechbro/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A read me file for 'Shell redirections'
+This directory contains the 'Shell redirections' project